With so many digital marketing tactics to choose from, deciding where to put your

 6. Optimise your emails for mobiles

 In this age of smartphones and smart devices, when people are always checking emails on the go, it’s important to make your emails mobile-friendly.
-In 2019, 61.9% of email opens occurred on mobile.
+In 2023, up to 78% of email opens occurred on mobile.
 This means that if you’re not making your emails mobile-friendly, you’re missing out.

 There are many tools available today that you can use to see how your emails will look on various devices.
 In the below example, the email contents look sharp and well-aligned whether the email is viewed on mobile or desktop.